 (i) be sentenced to a term of imprisonment of not less than 25 years; and

 (ii) if the firearm involved is a machine gun or a destructive device, or is equipped with a firearm silencer or firearm muffler, be sentenced to imprisonment for life.”

 Negotiations of This Charge

-Drug trafficking cases are commonly prosecuted in federal court, which are usually conspiracy, distribution, and possession with intent to distribute.
+Drug trafficking cases are commonly prosecuted in federal court, which is usually conspiracy, distribution, and possession with intent to distribute.
 Sometimes people are also charged in federal court with maintaining a house where drugs are sold.
 This means that firearm charges related to these charges are also commonly prosecuted in federal court.

 Due to the harsh penalties of this charge, if a person is under investigation for federal drug activities, he/she should obtain counsel.
-This is to not only try to stop potential charges, but to try to negotiate or eliminate additional charges.
-This is especially true about firearms / weapons / guns related to drug case activities.
+This is to not only try to stop potential charges but to try to negotiate or eliminate additional charges.
+This is especially true about firearms/weapons/guns related to drug case activities.